-When I work with credit union employees, I often pose this question: "Are some people just unmotivatable?"
-You might not find this word in a dictionary, but you know what it means.
-You've probably worked with someone who seemed to do just the bare minimum to avoid being fired.
+When I work with credit union employees, I often pose this question: "Are some people simply un-motivatable?"
+You might not find this word in a dictionary, but you know what I mean.
+You've probably worked with someone who seemed to only do the bare minimum to avoid being fired.
+I do believe some people are un-motivatable within the realm of influence coaches and managers can have.